readingcapital/readingcapital.github.io/volume-1/index.md

 1. The *mass of surplus-value* $S$ is given by $S = V · s/v$ where $s$ is the surplus-value supplied by a single worker per day, $v$ is the value of her labour-power and $V$ is the total expenditure on variable capital.
 As
-   $m=s/v$ and $V$ determine the mass of surplus-value, a drop in one can be compensated by an increase in the other.
-However:
+   $s'=s/v$ and $V$ determine the mass of surplus-value, a drop in one can be compensated by an increase in the other.

-2. The absolute length of the day — i.e. that it only has 24 hours — puts a limit on compensating a reduction of variable capital by an increased rate of surplus-value.
+2. However, the absolute length of the day — i.e. that it only has 24 hours — puts a limit on compensating a reduction of variable capital by an increased rate of surplus-value.

-3. the mass of surplus-value produced by different capitals — if the value of labour-power is given and the rate of exploitation constant — differs directly as their outlay in variable capital $V$.
+3. The mass of surplus-value produced by different capitals — if the value of labour-power is given and the rate of exploitation constant — differs directly as their outlay in variable capital $V$.